Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 ✅ Engaging tactical gameplay where planning matters

-✅ Varied missions set in jungles, deserts, and European warzones
+✅ Varied missions across jungles, deserts, and European warzones

 ✅ A good mix of action, strategy, and stealth